IepIweidieng/TJAPlayer3/tja.md

   * In TaikoManyGimmicks, the fallback behavior of a `#NOTESPANW` with an invalid first argument.
 * `#NOTESPAWN 1 <float-seconds-appear-duration>` / `#NOTESPAWN(Spawn, <float-seconds-appear-duration>)`
   * Set an appear ("**spawn**") point.
+  * If it resets the previous `#NOTESPAWN`, an implicit disappear point at positive infinity seconds before the command is reached is also set.
 * `#NOTESPAWN 2 <float-seconds-disappear-duration>` / `#NOTESPAWN(Vanish, <float-seconds-disappear-duration>)`
   * Set a disappear ("**vanish**") point.